Some of our errors come from clap itself, such as when we validate that the garden directory exists.

 - nightly

-We also chose to make our own error message this time instead of using transparent
+We also chose to make our own error message this time instead of using transparent.

-The syntax used here is like a formatting string with some helpful shortcuts, so 0
+The syntax used here is like a formatting string with some helpful shortcuts, so 0 is roughly equivalent to self.0 when the error is a TempfileKeepError.

 This is good enough for our application to compile and run, so we’ll leave the error enumeration there for now.
 That is: we can go deeper, but this is a good start.